 For more articles about Desktop Sync, please refer to the Desktop Sync Section on the HelpDesk.
 To ask a question or interact with other Desktop Sync users, please utilize the Sync discussion on our Community forum.

 Desktop Sync is designed to sync up to 500,000 files per synced desktop.
+You may select up to 500 folders to synchronize for offline access (note that sub-folders of selected folders do not count toward this limit).

 Supported Operating Systems